Campbell University Jerry M. Wallace School of Osteopathic Medicine - CUSOM

 Math/Statistics

-Following submission of the Secondary Application, qualified applicants may be invited to participate in CUSOM Applicant Day.
-Applicant day, a key component of CUSOM’s holistic applicant process, is a day dedicated entirely to the applicant and utilizes interactive dialogue sessions in place of the traditional, formal “one-on-one” interview.
+Following submission of the Secondary Application, qualified applicants may be invited to participate in a CUSOM Applicant Day.
+Applicant Day, a key component of CUSOM’s holistic applicant process, is a day dedicated entirely to the applicant and utilizes interactive dialogue sessions in place of the traditional, formal “one-on-one” interview.

 Each applicant who participates in an Applicant Day with CUSOM is fully reviewed by the Admissions Committee.
 The Committee’s decision to offer acceptance is based on academic performance, professional experience, healthcare experience, volunteer/community service, ability to meet technical standards, and participation in Applicant Day.